ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

-The program `render_rover_actions_as_rgb32_sequence.cpp` is a simple program that reads an action stream from input, and then writes a stream of video frames describing showing the path of the rover over time.
+The program `render_rover_actions_as_rgb32_sequence.cpp` is a simple program that reads an action stream from input, and then writes a stream of video frames showing the path of the rover over time.
 The output of the video is raw binary data, with four bytes per pixel to describe red, green, and blue, so the file is massive.